 Find Legitimate Work from Home Jobs

-Edited by Rushell, Eng, Anonymous, Alexander Avdeev and 1 other
+Edited by Rushell, Eng, Alexander Avdeev, Jen M and 1 other

 Millions of people have jobs that require a daily commute, which can mean an hour or more in a vehicle moving slowly toward an office building or similar location each and every morning and evening, Monday through Friday.

 Although the hours and days can vary, the reality is the same.
 This daily commute can have a huge impact on a person's time, not to mention the fluctuating gasoline or compiling public transportation costs.
 If you are familiar with this situation, you may feel that you have no choice.
 I have to work in order to survive in this world, and I have to get to work somehow, right?
 Yes, and possibly no. You may be able to work and earn money without enduring that antagonizing commute.
 Yes, legitimate work from home jobs DO exist, and you really can get paid working from home.
 I'm not talking about a home business or earning a tiny commission based on your ability to sell a home business opportunity.
 By a "legitimate job", I am referring to a position where an employer or company PAYS you to do a task or perform a service.
 I've worked in six different work from home positions in the past five years and have earned a fairly good income just working part time.
 These are not get-rich-quick schemes, but actual genuine jobs that are done via telecommuting from your home.
 Legitimate work from home jobs can be rare, but they are out there.
 You just have to know how to find them!